 This characterization of continuity avoids any mention of a distance function; instead it only talks about open sets.
 But to define open, we still need a distance function, right?
-No, as we'll see shortly!
+No, as we'll see further below!

-Review of important properties of open sets in a metric space \boldsymbol{X} :
+Important features of open sets in a metric space X:

-- 1. φ and X are open.
+1. $\phi$ and X are open.

-- 2. Union of open sets is open.

-- 3. Finite intersection of open sets is open.
+- 2. Union of open sets is open. - 3.
+Finite intersection of open sets is open.